Samran10/mpbd_CA/README.md

 ![15](https://user-images.githubusercontent.com/78740991/214919104-07804fd7-29c5-4173-93df-7601db7096ad.png)

 # Data Processing
+Data Processing associates with the data being translated as well as corrected into convenient information.
 Starting of the Data Processing phase, I used the re library to manage all the regular expressions in the data and get rid of the missing values.
 I defined the function “change_term” to detect the non-missing values using the pandas.notna for “Term, Time, Place".

 ![16](https://user-images.githubusercontent.com/78740991/214919409-b010178a-a8db-4c55-a043-2055e02dbe95.png)